 Learn more about major concepts in Full Stack or jump into creating your first experiment:

-- Install the SDK and customize it for your application.
+- Install the SDK (optional: customize i.e. configuration polling interval) and instantiate it in your code.

-- Define feature flags that you'll use to roll out features or run feature tests.
+- Define feature flags that you'll use to roll out features, make remote configurations, or run feature tests.